PAT and onboarding wizard error codes

 Trigger: The wizard validated your inputs but failed to persist them to the configuration store.
 Transient backend issue.

 Fix: Retry the wizard step.
 If it fails repeatedly, refresh the page and start the step again.
-Persistent cosmos_write_failed is on us; contact support.
+Persistent cosmos_write_failed is on us; open a support request.

 ado_unreachable